Cyril-Deschamps/crewai-brainstormer/README.md

 crewai run
 ```

-The system will generate a detailed report in the `logs/` folder with a timestamp, containing the entire design process and final results.
+The system will generate a detailed report in the `conversations/` folder with a timestamp, containing the entire design process and final results.

 ## 🛠 Customization

 - Modify `src/idea_generator/config/agents.yaml` to adjust agent roles and skills
 - Adapt `src/idea_generator/config/tasks.yaml` to modify tasks and prompts
 - Customize `src/idea_generator/crew.py` to change workflow or add new tasks
-- Add your own tools in the `src/idea_generator/tools/` folder

 ## 🔄 Project Architecture